ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 - Keep track of the race time for each player.
 - Stop the race when time has ran out before starting a new race.

 Create a new script called **RaceManager_Server** and place the script you created into the **Server Context** folder.
-Before opening the script, we need to setup the custom property for the positions so **Lua** has access to them.
+Before opening the script, you need to setup the custom property for the positions so **Lua** has access to them.

 !!! tip "Script Naming Convention"
     It's good habit to suffix scripts with the type of context they will be placed in so it's easier to find in the **Project Content** panel.
 For example, a server script could be called **GameManager_Server**, and the client script could be called **GameManager_Client**.
 Using this method of naming helps identify the context a script is for.

     With the addition of **Project Content** folders organizing scripts, templates, and materials is recommended when creating bigger projects.

-We want each player to be moved to a random lane position.
-At the same time we need to mark each player in the race to keep track of who is and isn't currently racing because players can join the game while a race is in progress.
+You want each player to be moved to a random lane position.
+At the same time you need to mark each player in the race to keep track of who is and isn't currently racing because players can join the game while a race is in progress.

 1. Click on **RaceManager_Server** so it becomes the active object selected.
 2. Drag and drop the group **Starting Positions** onto the **Add Custom Property** button.
 3. Rename the custom property to **startingPositions**.

-Your **Hierarchy** and **RaceManager_Server** script should now look like the below image.
+Your **Hierarchy** and **RaceManager_Server** script will now look like the below image.

 ![!RaceManager_Server Script and Custom Property](../img/RaceTimerTutorial/race_manager_server_starting_pos.png){: .center loading="lazy" }